zingvy/nserver/README.md

 # nserver

-A lightweight and easy to use micro server framework written in Go based on [gnatsd](https://github.com/nats-io/gnatsd)
+A lightweight and easy to use and scaleable micro server framework written in Go based on [gnatsd](https://github.com/nats-io/gnatsd)

 # Quickstart